Pavan-1997/GitHub_API_Shell/README.md

+# GitHub using API writtten in Shell Scripting

-# Shell Script to retrieve information from GitHub using GitHub Token, Username and REST API expression
+Shell Script to retrieve information from GitHub using GitHub Token, Username and REST API expression

 All the commands are written in shell and executed in Ubuntu Server